'A fascinating festival...eclecticism rules'

 Lord Menuhin, Madeleine Mitchell and Red Violin festival on youtube: http://www.youtube.com/watch?v=XXrgx4hmmrk

-October 2007 saw the return to Cardiff of this highly individual festival devoted to 'everything violin', receiving extensive national media coverage.
-There is no festival in 2008/9.
-The Red Violin is the brainchild of internationally acclaimed soloist Madeleine Mitchell, who created the original event ten years ago, celebrating the violin across the arts.
-The 1997 event packed houses and created new audiences, with extensive media coverage.
-Red Violin will feature the fiddle in concerts, exhibitions, films, workshops, talks and an educational programme for all ages, in an inclusive and eclectic festival staged throughout Cardiff in collaboration with St David's Hall, Wales Millennium Centre, BBC National Orchestra of Wales, Chapter Arts, Cardiff University, The Norwegian Church, Live Music Now, Arcata, RSA, Royal Music Colleges in London, Glasgow and Cardiff, Welsh Jazz Society and the BBC.
+The Red Violin is the brainchild of internationally acclaimed soloist Madeleine Mitchell, who created the original festival in 1997, celebrating the violin across the arts over 10 days.
+October 2007 saw the return to Cardiff of this highly individual event devoted to 'everything violin'.
+Both major festivals had packed houses and created new audiences, with extensive national media coverage.
+Red Violin featured the fiddle in concerts, exhibitions, films, workshops, talks and an educational programme for all ages, in an inclusive and eclectic festival staged throughout Cardiff in collaboration with St David's Hall, Wales Millennium Centre, BBC National Orchestra of Wales, Chapter Arts, Cardiff University, The Norwegian Church, Live Music Now, Arcata, RSA, Royal Music Colleges in London, Glasgow and Cardiff, Welsh Jazz Society and the BBC.

 The fiddle is said to be the closest to the human voice, and this was explored in local schools prior to the festival with an educational programmes entitled The Violin Sings / Canu'r Ffidil with Madeleine and baritone Jeremy Huw Williams.
 Children were encouraged to play violins, sing and create their own Red Violin paintings for public display.

-Red Violin is supported by ACW, ACE, RCM, Britten Pears, Alwyn and Hinrichsen Foundations, Asian Music Circuit, Ty Cerdd, Friends of Red Violin and all the venues.
+Red Violin was supported by ACW, ACE, RCM, Britten Pears, Alwyn and Hinrichsen Foundations, Asian Music Circuit, Ty Cerdd, Friends of Red Violin and all the venues.

 Please contact the Red Violin office: email@example.com